Kutnohorite

 Kutnohorite is a rare calcium manganese carbonate mineral with the formula CaMn(2+)(CO3)2 in the dolomite group of minerals.
 It forms a solid solution with the other group members dolomite and ankerite.
-The mineral was originally spelt "kutnahorite" but "kutnohorite" is the current IMA-approved spelling.
+The mineral was originally spelt "kutnahorite", but "kutnohorite" is the current IMA-approved spelling.

 Occurrence

 Kutnohorite was first described in 1901 by Antonín Bukovský from material found in Poličany, Kutná Hora, Central Bohemia Region, Bohemia, Czech Republic, then in Austria-Hungary.
-It was named after the czech name of the location.
+It was named after the Czech name of the location.
 Type material is conserved at Harvard University, Cambridge, Massachusetts, US.

 Kutnohorite occurs typically in manganiferous sediments, associated with rhodochrosite, aragonite and calcite.
 Notable occurrences include Tuscany, Italy and Kutná Hora, Czech Republic.

 It probably occurs at the Trepča Mines, Stari Trg, Kosovo, in the Balkans.
 At the Eldorado Mine, Ouray County, Colorado, US, it occurs as tiny white crystals partially encrusting quartz and dolomite.

-At the Ryujima Mine, Nagano Prefecture in Japan, magnesian kutnohorite occurs with quartz and rhodochrosite.
+At the Ryujima Mine in Nagano Prefecture, Japan, magnesian kutnohorite occurs with quartz and rhodochrosite.

 Composition

 Specimens of Kutnohorite typically differ from the ideal formula CaMn(2+)(CO3)2, the manganese content varying from 38% to 84%.
-Manganese is commonly subsituted by Mg(2+) and Fe(2+), so the formula Ca(Mn(2+),Mg,Fe(2+))(CO3)2 better represents the species.
+Manganese is commonly substituted by Mg(2+) and Fe(2+), so the formula Ca(Mn(2+),Mg,Fe(2+))(CO3)2 better represents the species.

 Unit cell

-There are three formula units per unit cell (Z = 3) and the lengths of the sides are a close to 4.9 Å and c between 16 Å and 17 Å, although different sources give slightly different values, as follows:
+There are three formula units per unit cell (Z = 3), and the lengths of the sides are close to 4.9 Å and c between 16 Å and 17 Å, although different sources give slightly different values, as follows: